Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 Major decisions include:

-* Selecting one city for depth
+* Selecting one city for depth.
-* Using Python for pipeline development
+* Using Python for pipeline development.
-* Using DuckDB for local analytical modelling
+* Using DuckDB for local analytical modelling.
-* Excluding raw data from Git
+* Excluding raw data from Git.
-* Including report outputs for reviewer evidence
+* Including report outputs for reviewer evidence.
+* Pivoting away from price analysis because the Melbourne price fields were missing.
-* Using non-parametric statistical tests
+* Using non-parametric statistical tests.

 ## 12. Limitations and Caveats